 Sit on kayaks and paddle boards are both ideal for family use where kids (and adults!) will spend as much time leaping into the water as they will paddling.
 Paddle boards, however, are much more portable to and from the beach and you can get multiple children on (and off) a single paddle board very easily.

 Assuming you’re not taking on gnarly white water, both kayaks and paddle boards are ideal for long days on slow moving rivers.
-Paddle boards generally have a little more space to carry gear on longer trips.
+Paddle boards generally have a little more space to carry gear and food coolers on longer trips.

 Whitewater river trips

 Whitewater river trips should only be embarked upon with a guide or if you are experienced.
 They can be done on a specialist whitewater paddle board.
 However, kayaks are much more commonly used.